Helping communities to set up, run and sustain their own pre-schools.

 Once built, Pre-Schools become multi-purpose hubs at the heart of a community.

 Alongside providing a safe space for children to begin their learning, they are often used for a variety of wider purposes.

 The physical and psychological health of vulnerable children improves as they are supported in their development.

 More children attend and remain in primary school, giving them access to long-term education opportunities.

-This year, through our Pre-School Programme, we are:
+To date, through our Pre-School Programme, we have worked with:

-Training 1,187 community volunteers as teachers and Pre-School Committee members who work together to manage and run the schools.
+community volunteers, training them as teachers and Pre-School Committee members who work together to manage and run the schools.

 children aged 2-6 years, increasing access to early childhood education and care.